Azure/azure-sdk-for-js/packages/@azure/servicebus/data-plane/README.md

 ### Receive messages

-Once you have created an instance of a `QueueClient` class, create a receiver and use the `receiveBatch` function to recieve messages in a batch
+Once you have created an instance of a `QueueClient` class, create a receiver and use the `receiveBatch` function to receive messages in a batch

 ```javascript
 const queueClient = serviceBusClient.createQueueClient("my-queue");